 Use a clean rag or cotton ball to apply denatured alcohol on the surface.
 If you notice that the finish is getting soft, then know that it’s latex.

 For oil-based paint, note that alcohol cannot be used as a stripping solution.
 Use sand to prime the finish.
-Latex paint is the best option to cover the finish.
+Latex paint is the best option to cover either a satin or semi-gloss polyurethane finish.

 We highly recommend you seek professional help for vinyl or Formica surfaces.